ellisez/AutoBinding/README.md

 [@Model]() can use for Map as Model, like Entity, Vo, Dto. see [MapModel](https://pub.flutter-io.cn/packages/map_model)

-[@ModelBinding]() can use for Map to Binding flutter Widget, Implementing bidirectional binding.
+[@Binding]() can use for Map to Binding flutter Widget, Implementing bidirectional binding.

 That is to say, the interface for modifying values will be partially refreshed, the display of values at the reference point, and the control input will also change the new value and be notified.